Johann-Peter-Hebel-Preis

-The Johann-Peter-Hebel-Preis was endowed in 1936 in honour of the writer and dialectal poet Johann Peter Hebel.
-The prize is since 1974 awarded every two years (before every year) to writers, translators, essayists, media representatives or scientists from the German district Baden-Württemberg, who write in the Alemannic dialect or are connected with Hebel.
-The ceremony of the €10,000 prize takes place in Hausen im Wiesental, which is also home to the "Hebelfest" every 10 May.
-The municipality of Hausen also award every year the Johann-Peter-Hebel-Gedenkplakette to personalities from the Ober Rhein region.
+The Johann-Peter-Hebel-Preis (Johann Peter Hebel Prize) is a literary award issued by the German state of Baden-Württemberg.
+It was endowed in 1936 in honour of the writer and Alemannic poet Johann Peter Hebel.
+The prize is since 1974 awarded every two years (before every year) to writers, translators, essayists, media representatives or scientists from the German state of Baden-Württemberg writing in Alemannic dialect or whose works are connected with Hebel.
+The ceremony of the €20,000 prize (since 2024; formerly €10,000) takes place in Hausen im Wiesental, which is also home to the "Hebelfest" every 10 May, Hebel's birthday.